 Pro tip – At every sentence or illustration in the slide, pause to ask “so what?”
 That’s a recurring question that senior-level executives ask themselves as well as the presenter.
 Bake the answers into the presentation for every “so what?” and you have a comprehensive, convincing deck.

-Prepare the Short and
+3. Prepare the short and long versions

 Even if the slot for the meeting says “12:30-1:30” senior-level meetings are very unpredictable.
 Five minutes into the meeting, the key decision-maker could get called away on urgent matters.
 Although the meeting might continue as planned with the rest of the team, the senior executive would want to go through the deck.